davidsdosen/davidsdo-oppg2/README.md

 If the staging workflow completes, the prod workflow automatically activates but to run the jobs and deploy the prod infrastructure the prod envorinment activates a manual approval.

+Each workflow changes the terraform workspace to the correct one.

 ## Pre-requisites
 Your repository must enable read and write workflow permissions in addition to allowing and github actions to create and approve pull requests.